 A: Radio airplay is considered a public performance.
 Public performances generate Performance royalties for songwriters, which are collected by the Performing Rights Organisations (PROs) – these include PRSM,ASCAP, BMI and SESAC.
 Jack Russell Music will assist you (if required) to join a PRO and make sure your song is registered, so that you are eligible to receive royalties.
 The societies monitor plays across streaming services (e.g., Spotify, Apple Music, YouTube etc.) and pay out publishing royalties.
 They also manage this type of tracking when your music is played on radio, TV or film.

 Q: When do I receive royalties from airplay on radio, TV or film?

 A: Usually, for domestic income it takes at least nine to twelve months from the airplay date to the date of payment.
-The amount of time varies considerably, depending where your track was played and what performing rights organisation (PRO) you are a member of (e.g. BMI, PRS, SOCAN, ASCAP, JACAP).
+The amount of time varies considerably, depending where your track was played and what performing rights organisation (PRO) you are a member of (e.g., BMI, PRS For Music, SOCAN, ASCAP, JACAP etc).